SOCIOLOGY GRADUATE COURSES

 SOC 502 - Community Sociology

 Sociological principles and concepts used in the study and analysis of the community.
 The social, economic and political issues and challenges faced in fostering and maintaining community spirit and organization.
+Scheduled irregularly.
 3 credits.

 SOC 504 - Gender and the Law

 An analysis of the American legal system as it has affected women from the 18th century to the present.
-Course content is applicable for any student with an interestin the law.
+Course content is applicable for any student with an interest in the law.
 Topics include constitutional protections for equality, Title VII (including sexual harassment and sex discrimination), reproductive rights, domestic violence, and Title IX (educational and sports equity).
-Cross-listed as WMS 504 and EDL 674.
-Scheduled every third term.
+Scheduled irregularly.
+Cross-listed as WMS 504 and EDL 550.
 3 credits.

 SOC 510 - Ethnic and Racial Relations

 Intergroup relations involving races, religious groups, and nationalities.
 Societal impact of prejudice, discrimination and segregation.
-Scheduled fall terms.
+Scheduled irregularly.
 3 credits.

 SOC 515 - Sociology of Gender

 Explores the intersection of race, class, and gender in social relations.
 Uses a wide variety of theoretical perspectives to investigate the ways that race, class, and gender are intersected and the impact this interrelationship has on the experiences and opportunities of individuals and their social location.
-Cross-listed as ANT 529 and WMS 529.
-Scheduled spring terms.
+Cross-listed as WMS 529.
+Scheduled irregularly.
 3 credits.

 SOC 551 - Sociology of Religion